sshiling/42-libft/README.md

 | ft_lstadd     | adds the element new at the beginning of the list |
 | ft_lstiter    | iterates the list lst and applies the function f to each link |
 | ft_lstmap     | iterates a list lst and applies the function f to each link to create a “fresh” list (using malloc(3)) resulting from the successive applications of f.
 If the allocation fails, the function returns NULL |

+More about School 42 you can find here: https://en.wikipedia.org/wiki/42_(school)